CMV - gastroenteritis/colitis

 - Weight loss

 More severe infections can result in gastrointestinal bleeding or a hole through the wall of the bowel.

 Laboratory tests will be done on a sample of tissue taken from your stomach or intestine.
 The tests, such as a gastric or intestinal tissue culture or biopsy, determine if the virus is in the tissue.

 A CMV serology test is done to look for antibodies to the CMV virus in your blood.

 Another blood test that looks for the presence and number of virus particles in the blood can also be done.

 Treatment is meant to control the infection and relieve symptoms.

 In some cases, long-term therapy may be needed.
-A medication called CMV hyperimmune globulin may be used when other drugs don't work.
+A medicine called CMV hyperimmune globulin may be used when other drugs don't work.

 - Drugs to prevent or reduce diarrhea

 Nutritional supplements or nutrition given through a vein (IV) may be used to treat muscle loss due to the disease.